Black Holes in the Shadow: The Missing High-Ionization Lines in the Earliest JWST AGNs: Summary and Discussion

 Taken together, these four diagnostics favor a model with soft ionizing continuum (e.g., Jin et al.), moderate-to-low ionization parameter ($\log U \sim -2.5$ to $-3$), and a covering factor of $\sim 0.1$--$0.5$.
 Harder SEDs such as Pezzulli et al.\ are incompatible with the combined observational constraints unless implausibly low BLR covering factors are invoked.
+We verified that these conclusions are not sensitive to the adopted gas density.
+We performed additional tests using photoionization models with $\log\, (n_{\rm H}/{\rm cm}^{-3}) = 8$ and 12.
+While varying $n_{\rm H}$ shifts the absolute equivalent width values and can slightly modify the preferred ionization parameter $\log U$, it does not resolve the key discrepancies between model predictions and observed data.
 Even within the preferred regime, some tension remains in simultaneously reproducing all observed EWs, highlighting possible limitations of static, sub-Eddington photoionization models.
 These discrepancies may motivate the need for alternative physical scenarios.
 One such possibility is the presence of a filtered or anisotropic ionizing continuum, as may occur in super-Eddington accretion flows.
 In this case, the far-UV and soft X-ray continuum can be shielded from the BLR by inner disk structures or collimated outflows, selectively suppressing high-ionization lines while leaving Balmer emission relatively unaffected.
 This interpretation is consistent with both the observed line EWs and the known X-ray weakness of many high-$z$ JWST AGNs.

 Super-Eddington accretion flows are expected to yield emergent spectra that differ markedly from the standard thin-disk paradigm.
 Recent calculations by \citet{Madau2025} model the radiative output of such flows, incorporating the effects of radiation pressure and funnel-like geometries.
 In this framework, the inner disk inflates to form an optically thick funnel along the rotation axis, collimating ionizing photons toward polar directions.
 Equatorial sightlines are dominated by reprocessed emission, resulting in highly anisotropic SEDs: the escaping radiation becomes significantly harder and more luminous at low inclination angles, while the extreme UV and soft X-ray output is strongly suppressed for $\theta \gtrsim 60^\circ$.
 This anisotropy has important consequences for emission-line diagnostics.
 The angular dependence of the ionizing continuum leads to a reduced production of HeII-ionizing photons at large viewing angles, even though the hydrogen-ionizing luminosity remains high when averaged over solid angle.
 Such directionally filtered SEDs may provide a compelling explanation for the observed combination of strong Balmer lines and weak high-ionization emission in many JWST-selected broad-line AGNs.
 Detailed implications for BLR line ratios and covering factors will be explored in a companion paper.